nyx-space/nyx/README.md

 The target audience is researchers and astrodynamics engineers.
 The rationale for using Rust is to allow for very fast computations, guaranteed thread safety, and portability to all platforms supported by [Rust](https://forge.rust-lang.org/platform-support.html).

-To some extend, the ultimate goal of this library is to retire [SPICE Toolkit](https://naif.jpl.nasa.gov/naif/toolkit.html).

 [![Build Status](https://travis-ci.org/ChristopherRabotin/nyx.svg?branch=master)](https://travis-ci.org/ChristopherRabotin/nyx)
 [![nyx-space on crates.io][cratesio-image]][cratesio]
 [![nyx-space on docs.rs][docsrs-image]][docsrs]